elizabeth-poggie/elizabeth-poggie/_content/notes/06-W24-intro-to-programming.md

 Console.WriteLine("How fast are you going?");
 successfulConversion = int.TryParse(Console.ReadLine(), out speed);

-// similar idea to our flowgorithm diamond if(successfulConversion) {
+// Two-way 'if-else' statement, similar idea to the flowgorithm diamond if(successfulConversion) {
   // do rest of program
 } else {